UNIVERSITY OF WISCONSIN River Falls

-If a student withdraws from UW-River Falls, then the school, or the student, or both may be required to return some or all of the federal funds awarded to the student for that semester.
+If a student withdraws from UW-River Falls, then the school, or the student, or both may be required to return some, or all the federal funds awarded to the student for that semester.
 The federal government requires a return of Title IV federal aid that was received if the student withdrew on or before completing 60% of the semester.
-Federal funds, for the purposes of this federal regulation, include Pell Grant, Supplemental Educational Opportunity Grant, Unsubsidized Stafford Loans, Subsidized Stafford Loans, Perkins Loans, and Parent PLUS Loans.
+Federal funds, for the purposes of this federal regulation, include Pell Grant, Supplemental Educational Opportunity Grant, Unsubsidized Direct Loans, Subsidized Direct Loans, and Parent PLUS Loans.
 The formula used in this federal "return of funds" calculation divides the aid received into earned aid and unearned aid.

-A student "earns" financial aid in proportion to the time s/he is enrolled up to the 60% point.
-The percentage of federal aid to be returned (unearned aid) is equal to the number of calendar days remaining in the semester when the withdrawal takes place divided by the total number of calendar days in the semester.
+A student "earns" financial aid in proportion to the time the student is enrolled up to the 60% point.
+The percentage of federal aid to be returned (unearned aid) is equal to the number of calendar days in the semester.
 If a student was enrolled for 20% of the semester before completely withdrawing, 80% of federal financial aid must be returned to the aid programs.
 If a student stays through 50% of the semester, 50% of federal financial aid must be returned.

 For a student who withdraws after the 60% point-in-time, there is no unearned aid.
 However, a school must still complete a Return calculation in order to determine whether the student is eligible for a post-withdrawal disbursement.